 This is an extra, unscored section that the test writers administer to gather demographic data on testers.
 Not all testers get a research section.
 If you do, it will always appear at the end.
 Total testing time: about 4 hours.

 If taking a test on the computer is new for you, don’t worry: you’re in the same boat as most other testers.
 The good news is that with a little practice, computer-based testing isn’t necessarily any more difficult than testing with paper and pencil.
 It’s just different.
 It’s important to understand that the GRE is section-adaptive.
 That means that the difficulty level of future sections is adjusted according to your performance on earlier ones.
 For example, if you do very well on your first math section, the second math section will be harder (and thus earn you the opportunity for a higher score).
 The difficulty does not adjust from one question to the next within a section.
 You’re free to move around the section as much as you like and to answer questions in whatever order you see fit.
 Early in the process of your test prep, it is helpful to take one of the two official ETS practice tests.
-The information below provides more detail about how each of the gre sections works.

 Computer Layout for GRE Sections